apache/spark/BREEZE.rst

         Prepares backport packages.
 You can provide (after --) optional list of packages to prepare.
         If no packages are specified, readme for all packages are generated.
 You can specify optional --version-suffix-for-svn flag to generate rc candidate packages to upload to SVN or --version-suffix-for-pypi flag to generate rc candidates for PyPI packages.
+You can also provide both suffixes in case you prepare alpha/beta versions.

         Examples: